Modern Monetary Theory: History

 at the University of Newcastle in Australia, coined the term 'modern monetary theory'.
 In their 2008 book Full Employment Abandoned, Mitchell and Joan Muysken use the term to explain monetary systems in which national governments have a monopoly on issuing fiat currency and where a floating exchange rate frees monetary policy from the need to protect foreign exchange reserves.

-Some contemporary proponents, such as Wray, place MMT within post-Keynesian economics, while MMT has been proposed as an alternative or complementary theory to monetary circuit theory, both being forms of endogenous money, i.e., money created within the economy, as by government deficit spending or bank lending, rather than from outside, perhaps with gold.
-In the complementary view, MMT explains the "vertical" (government-to-private and vice versa) interactions, while circuit theory is a model of the "horizontal" (private-to-private) interactions.

 By 2013, MMT had attracted a popular following through academic blogs and other websites.

 In 2019, MMT became a major topic of debate after U.S. Representative Alexandria Ocasio-Cortez said in January that the theory should be a larger part of the conversation.

 In February 2019, Macroeconomics became the first academic textbook based on the theory, published by Bill Mitchell, Randall Wray, and Martin Watts.
 MMT became increasingly used by chief economists and Wall Street executives for economic forecasts and investment strategies.
 The theory was also intensely debated by lawmakers in Japan, which was planning to raise taxes after years of deficit spending.

 In June 2020, Stephanie Kelton's MMT book The Deficit Myth became a New York Times bestseller.

+Krause, Lubik, and Rhodes argue that MMT's increased prominence was facilitated by the macroeconomic environment from the mid-1990s to the late 2010s, including declining real interest rates, low inflation, and the widespread use of quantitative easing.
+They argue that these conditions gave governments more room to finance larger deficits and created the superficial impression that monetary expansion could finance expenditure without inflationary or debt-market repercussions.
+According to them, this impression overlooked other factors that kept inflation and interest rates low, including the global financial crisis, globalization, demographic change and high saving rates.
+They also note that the inflationary impact of quantitative easing was blunted because much of the liquidity remained as excess reserves in banks rather than becoming cash or bank deposits held by consumers.